Grin98/Deep-Learning-based-Traffic-Classification/README.md

 ## 3. Training on The Technion Servers
 [link1](https://vistalab-technion.github.io/cs236781/assignments/hpc-servers) and [link2](https://vistalab-technion.github.io/cs236781/assignments/getting-started)
-contain a very good explanation on how to use the servers.
+contain great explanations on how to use the servers.
 Here, we will provide an explanation on how we interacted with the servers but it doesn't mean that there are no other options and we recommend to read the explanations in the links.
 That said let us begin with assuming that